Primbee

 Primbee has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable initiatives include Warrawong Community Health Centre, Lake Illawarra Entrance Options Study, Southern Suburbs Community Centre and Library, and Warrawong Plaza Redevelopment.
-Below are details of those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two major projects potentially impacting this region: Warrawong Community Health Centre, Lake Illawarra Entrance Options Study, Southern Suburbs Community Centre and Library, and Warrawong Plaza Redevelopment.
+The following details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.